 “A great example of how big developments should work – working with local communities to design real neighbourhoods that work for the existing community”

 London Mayor Sadiq Khan

-We are looking for designs that fit into our parameters outlined below.
+We were looking for designs that fit into our parameters outlined below.

-Proposals should be sensitive to the surrounding area and streetscape, as well as the designs for the community’s current Community Right to Build Order, detailed below.
+Proposals were encouraged to be sensitive to the surrounding area and streetscape, as well as the designs for the community’s current Community Right to Build Order, detailed below.

-Included in the information pack are dwg and pdf files of guideline floor plans and elevations with axonometric views.
+Included in the information pack were dwg and pdf files of guideline floor plans and elevations with axonometric views.
 You can download this here

 The Mount Pleasant Neighbourhood Forum has announced the results of their competition for designs for the second phase of their plan to turn their alternative masterplan for the Mount Pleasant site into a reality.
 A fascinating variety of entries was received, in line with the community’s broader objectives around Mount Pleasant: to promote debate, openness, and collaboration with the aim of achieving the highest possible standards in the design of buildings and open spaces around the sorting office site and throughout the Neighbourhood Area.

 The Mount Pleasant Neighbourhood Forum was pleased to welcome submissions from across the architectural profession, including young professionals and seasoned experts.
 As requested, entrants imaginatively interpreted the site’s context, and creatively challenged the master planning principles.
 Entrants explored a range of styles and strategies, and there was a healthy dose of both eccentric and typically London designs, as encouraged by the brief.

 In light of the diversity of approaches, rather than selecting just one overall winner, the Mount Pleasant Association have instead decided to award commendations to three entrants, Clarke Renner, Solid Space Architecture and Atomik Architecture